AmingAndrei/violence.website/content/species/chimeras/fael_fire.md

 [[index|...]]/[[species]]/[[chimeras]]/fael_fire.md

 Fael Fire is an anomalous, highly volatile substance exclusively synthesized and wielded by the Chimeras.
-Functioning as both a biological weapon and defensive mechanism, Fael Fire exhibits characteristics comparable to a hybrid of kerosene and napalm, while also displaying unique properties not replicable within ASHSPACE chemistry.
+Functioning as both a biological weapon and defensive mechanism, Fael Fire exhibits characteristics comparable to a hybrid of kerosene and napalm, while also displaying unique properties not replicable within REALSPACE chemistry.

 Properties